-If you’ve got a kid who’s obsessed with Sesame Street, then Sesame Place in Langhorne, Pennsylvania, is definitely worth a visit.
+If you’ve got a kid who’s obsessed with Sesame Street, then taking the NJ turnpike to Sesame Place in Langhorne, Pennsylvania, is a must.
 During a recent trip, my daughter burst through the gates, squealing with excitement, and ran straight into the arms of Abby Cadabby, her favorite character.
 They danced and sang together, and I even managed to get her to smile for a picture without having to beg—right then, I knew we were in for a fantastic day.
 Sesame Place has been around since I was a kid, and I have tons of great memories from visits with my parents and siblings.
-The park has changed a lot over the years—it’s grown to include a water park and hosts a bunch of seasonal Sesame-themed events year-round.
+The park has changed a lot over the years—it’s grown to include a water park and hosts a bunch of seasonal Sesame-themed events.
 It’s the kind of place you’ll keep coming back to while your kids are still young and have plenty of sunny-feeling days hanging in the neighborhood with Elmo and friends.
 Read on for what we do when we visit Sesame Place, just a short drive from New Jersey. (featured photo credit: NJ MOM)

 What to do at Sesame Place in Langhorne, PA